 the skills required to become a future PFT lab director, if they so choose.

 Fellows rotate on the radiology service, and receive dedicated teaching from expert chest radiologists on interpretation of chest film and high-resolution chest CT (HRCT) scans.

 Thoracic Surgery Elective

-Fellows round with the thoracic surgery team for first-hand experience with the preoperative evaluation of lung resection candidates, video assisted thoracoscopic thoracic surgery (VATS) wedge resections and lobectomies, pleurodeses and decortications, and post-operative care.
+Fellows round with the thoracic surgery team for first-hand experience with the preoperative evaluation of lung resection candidates, video assisted thoracoscopic thoracic surgery (VATS) wedge resections and lobectomies, pleurodeses and decortications,

 The clinic experience at UC introduces fellows to comprehensive approaches to the full spectrum of pulmonary disease, with progression to total proficiency in the practice of outpatient pulmonary medicine upon completion of training.